spectrocloud/librarium/docs/docs-content/workspace/adding-a-new-workspace.md

 ---
 sidebar_label: "Create a Workspace"
-title: "Create a workspace"
+title: "Create a Workspace"
-description: "How to create multi-cluster workspace in Palette."
+description: "How to create a multi-cluster workspace in Palette."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 0
 tags: ["workspace"]
 ---

-Palette enables multi-cluster management and governance capabilities by introducing Workspaces.
+Palette enables multi-cluster management and governance capabilities by introducing workspaces.
 This page teaches you how to create a workspace in Palette.
 All workspace settings can be updated after creation.

 ## Prerequisites